elibroftw/blog.elijahlopez.ca/content/posts/good-food.md

 An underrated franchise.
 The 4pc chicken strip basket (comes with fries and as side sauce) is pretty good and doesn't feel oily like burgers and other fries do.

-### Wendy's

-1. The Honey BBQ chicken tenders combo with the frosty swapped for the drink is the perfect meal.
-C$12.39 plus tax; $14 in Ontario.
-2. Bacon deluxe burger is the perfect burger

-### Pita Halal

-The quality has diminished, however their beef/chicken shawrma poutine used to be good.
-I recommend eating there instead of takeout as the food taste & quality varies strongly with time.
-Fries can get soggy extremely quickly.
-I don't like their wraps that much.

 ### Zesty Pita

 I was craving beef on rice instead of fries and this place delivered.
 I feel that rice may be healthier than fries so will try eating these mixes with a rice base instead of a fries base.
 The food here was more expensive than Pita Halal but I liked it either way.
 The beef tasted slightly like mutton.

-## Burger King

-Before, I used to always get their features like the roadhouse king or the bacon king.
-I was naive in thinking more is better, as the whopper is definitely the best thing they have to offer.
-Their chicken sandwich comes in second, although some places put less mayo than others.
-Therefore, I recommend the whopper, but if they ever put less mayo in it, I think you should tell them to put more mayo next time you're there.
-This is a problem with Mcdoanlds as well.

 ## Dine-in or Take Out Restaurants